-Our staff have ongoing Dementia care training, including understanding the various types of dementia, the symptoms and how it can affect a person’s function.
-Our person-centred care plan helps enable us to understand and facilitate our residents; this could be as simple as knowing if they love a cup of tea every evening before bed, or as complex as knowing their frustration triggers.
+Our staff have ongoing elderly Dementia care training, including understanding the various types of dementia, the symptoms and how it can affect a person’s function.
+Our person-centred Dementia care plan helps us to understand and facilitate our residents.
+This could be as simple as knowing if they love a cup of tea every evening before bed, or as complex as knowing their frustration triggers.
 Ensuring that residents are comfortable, safe and secure will help alleviate any worries for your loved one.
 Knowing that they’re happy in our care and around people who can understand their condition can help ease the struggles Dementia can bring.

 With our Dementia care, making every moment matter is key.
 Whether that’s sitting down for a chat, having a sing song, or taking part in our fun, engaging activities.

 As Dementia progresses your loved one may experience changes, but we believe that everyone should be able to live a balanced, stimulated and fulfilled life.
 Our activities teams cater to all types of Dementia, with a large focus on memory care.
 Our memory care can include reminiscing sessions, games on our OMNI Interactive Table, or having a dance to favourite songs.
 Our activities coordinators ensure time is spent understanding the likes and dislikes of each resident, knowing the ins and outs of their personality, and what can stimulate them.
 Understanding the hobbies and interests of each Dementia resident is vital, and allowing our residents to continue their favourite pastimes can help aid their memory and benefit their mental health.
 Our homes run weekly baking clubs, knit and natter clubs, gentlemen’s clubs and even pub sessions – all of which get taken on wheels across the homes to include those unable to leave their rooms.